 It’s the same with organizing; setting a time limit for your decluttering sessions, say 30 minutes, will have you focused on the task and help you be more efficient.

-Limiting your space for certain type of items is also useful.
+Limiting your space for a certain type of item is also useful.
 For example, when my filing cabinet is overflowing and I’m having trouble filing papers away; I know It’s time to get rid of some old papers.

 Rule No 5 | Just Start